TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new FPI action AISETEYELEVEL=X this will set the eye offset (defaulted at 80) for use with the up and down aiming feature (the lower this is set the lower the entity will aim at its target)
+ * Added new FPI action AIUSEFULLAIM=X this will toggle the option to have the AI aim up and down
  * Finally finally fixed the test game start issue, now no longer have repeating left clicks
  * Added new FPI action AICLEARTARGET this will manually clear the entities current target
  * Added new FPI condition AIHASTARGET=X this will return ture if the entity has a target